asseth/workshops/ethlove/README.md

 The `geth` console is very powerful, but not very user friendly.
 You will probably want your Dapp to have a nice web front-end.
+In the geth console type `ethlove.address` to know the contract address.
+You need to edit ethlove.html, find the `.at("<CONTRACT ADDRESS HERE>")` line and enter your contract address.

-Open a new terminal and start a http server :
+Now open a new terminal and start a http server :

     cd ~/workshop/ethlove
     python3 -m http.server